idris-lang/Idris2/docs/source/proofs/patterns.rst

 .. code-block:: idris

     Main> :t replace
-    Builtin.replace : (0 rule : x = y) -> p x -> p y
+    Builtin.replace : (0 p : _) -> (0 rule : x = y) -> p x -> p y

 Given a proof that ``x = y``, and a property ``p`` which holds for ``x``, we can get a proof of the same property for ``y``, because we know ``x`` and ``y`` must be the same.
 Note the multiplicity on ``rule`` means that it's guaranteed to be erased at run time.
-In practice, this function can be a little tricky to use because in general the implicit argument ``p`` can be hard to infer by unification, so Idris provides a high level syntax which calculates the property and applies ``replace``:
+In practice, this function can be a little tricky to use because in general the argument ``p`` can be hard to infer by unification, so Idris provides a high level syntax which calculates the property and applies ``replace``:

 .. code-block:: idris